Homepage of Michiel Soer

 UT All-passive Charge-Coupling-Enabled Phased-array Transceiver (UTACCEPT)

-Michiel Soer was born in Schoonhoven, the Netherlands, in 1984.
-He received the M.Sc. degree in Electrical Engineering (cum laude) from the University of Twente, the Netherlands, in 2007.
-He is currently working towards the Ph.D. degree at the Integrated Circuit Design group at the same university, headed by Bram Nauta.
-His research interests include mixers, discrete time systems and phased arrays in CMOS.
+Michiel C. M. Soer was born in Schoonhoven, The Netherlands in 1984.
+He received the M.Sc. degree in electrical engineering and Ph.D. degree from the University of Twente, Enschede, The Netherlands, in 2007 and 2012, respectively.
+He is currently a post-doctoral researcher in the IC-Design Group at the University of Twente.
+His research interests include mixers, discrete-time systems and phased arrays in CMOS.

 M.C.M.
 Soer, E.A.M.
 Klumperink, Z. Ru, F.E. van Vliet, B. Nauta, "A 0.2-to-2.0GHz 65nm CMOS Receiver Without LNA Achieving >11dBm IIP3 and <6.5dB NF", IEEE Solid-State Circuits Conference, Digest of Technical Papers, pp. 222-223, Feb 2009.